Cross Curricular -

 Every class has a range of high quality texts that are mapped out for them to read to their classes each half term.
 This ensures text progression and variety across the whole school.
 Some of these books are key drivers for the topic, some are class reader books which are read by the teacher to the class and some are used for Whole Class Reading.

-We have recently adopted the ‘Twinkl’ phonics scheme and use this across the school to teach phonics.
+We follow the ‘Twinkl’ phonics scheme and use this across the school to teach phonics.
 Phonics lessons are taught daily in EYFS and KS1 and regular interventions are in place for children who need phonics support in KS2.

 Practice Books –